PanosKatsaras/ASP.NETCore-MVC-BookShopWeb/README.md

 ## Overview

-This project is an ASP.NET Core application with SQL Server Database connection,
+This project is an ASP.NET Core application with SQL Server Database connection,Repository Pattern and CRUD Operations.

-CRUD Operations and Register/Login with Email and Password credentials and use of ASP.NET Core Identity.
+ASP.NET Core Identity for Register/Login as default Customer User with Email and Password credentials.

-You can Create/Edit/Delete your Products or your Categories only if you are authenticated User.
+You can Create/Edit/Delete your Products or your Categories only if you are Admin User.

 ## Technologies Used
 ASP.NET Core

 .NET 7

+ASP.NET Core Identity

 Entity Framework Core